 Contracts and cancellations

-But before you’re tied into a three-year contract, you get 30 days to see if you want to stick with Frontpoint.
+Either way, you get 30 days to see if you want to stick with Frontpoint.
 The 30-day money-back guarantee starts the day your system is delivered.
 If you decide you don’t want to keep the system, all you need to do is let Frontpoint know and return the equipment within that 30-day period.
 Keep in mind that shipping and restocking fees will be taken out of your final return credit amount.

 Do we recommend Frontpoint security?